 "Did you see what happened?"

-The woman stared intently at her for a couple of seconds, her faint smile morphing to a more quizzical expression.
+The woman stared intently at her for a couple of seconds, her faint smile morphing into a more quizzical expression.

 "Tell me what you saw?"

-In a motion that was both smooth and practiced, the freckle-faced woman deftly moved her fingers to the top of Natalie's forearm, pushing and breaking the grip.
+In a smooth and practiced motion, the freckle-faced woman deftly moved her fingers to the top of Natalie's forearm, pushing and breaking the grip.
 Natalie could feel the strength she possessed.
 The woman flashed a quick smile, turned, and walked swiftly away.
 She disappeared from view in a matter of seconds.

 CHAPTER 6